uva-engineering-decision-analysis/class_notes/Session_3.md

 ![7](Picturs/pic_7.png)

-There are a set of points, each of them are non-negative and their summation is equal to the one.
+There are a set of points, each of them is non-negative and their summation is equal to the one.

 The following is the two-dimensional object in the three-dimensional space